cjimti/imti/content/post/2018-07-25-remote-query-kubernetes-elasticsearch.md

 ---
-published: true
 layout:     post
-title: Remote Query Elasticsearch on Kubernetes
+title:      "Remote Query Elasticsearch on Kubernetes"
+subtitle:   "Local workstation-based microservices development"
+date:       2018-07-25
+author:     "Craig Johnston"
+URL:        "remote-query-kubernetes-elasticsearch/"
+image:      "/img/post/tel.jpg"
+twitter_image: "/img/post/tel_876_438.jpg"
-tags: kubernetes elastic database
+tags:
-featured: kubernetes elastic docker
-mast: lines
+- Kubernetes
+- Elasticsearch
+- Data
+series:
+- Kubernetes
 ---

 Developing on our local workstations has always been a conceptual challenge for my team when it comes to remote data access.
 Local workstation-based development of services that intend to connect to a wide range of remote services that may have no options for external connections poses a challenge.
 Mirroring the entire development environment is possible in many cases, just not practical.